Godrigos/MSAJ/README.md

 MSAJ is a simple Multiple Sequence Alignment Joiner for Multi Loci Sequence Analysis (MLSA).
-It is a [Python 3](https://www.python.org) application with a GUI built using Tkinter.
+It is a [Python 3](https://www.python.org) application with a GUI built using PyQt5.

 More information on the application usage, can be found [here](https://github.com/Godrigos/MSAJ/wiki).